Permanent or Contract: What's best for you?

 Now, let’s take a look at the other side of the coin.

-Here are a few of the advantages to permanent employment:
+Here are the advantages to permanent employment:

 Permanent employees receive a regular income.
 This level of financial security lends itself to those with personal commitments who can’t risk going without pay for a month or two.
 You’re also be partly protected by a signed contract which makes dismissing you more difficult.
 This goes hand-in-hand with redundancy pay and longer notice periods (it’s not uncommon for contractors to work with a one-week notice period).